interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 For example, one cent represents an asset scale of 2 in the case of USD, whereas one satoshi represents an asset scale of 8 in the case of Bitcoin.

 ### Selecting scales

+TODO this is weird because we're not defining what settlements are -- what is "scale as its settlements" ?

 Settlement engines are RECOMMENDED to perform or fulfill requests with amounts denominated in the same scale as its settlements.